 If you’ve got plenty of valuable assets, speak with a financial advisor about estate planning.

-Prevent relatives debating ownership of your assets upon your departure to the other side.
+Prevent relatives from debating ownership of your assets upon your departure to the other side.

 The path to financial prosperity is an ongoing process, so routinely review your money goals and modify them if needed.

 Implementing these key pieces of financial advice for teachers will have you on the path to reaching your money goals in a timely fashion.